Azure-Samples/ai-rag-chat-evaluator/README.md

 To make it easier to view and compare results across runs, we've built a few tools, located inside the `review-tools` folder.

+### Understanding the GPT metrics

+By default, the `evaluate` command will compute the metrics of "gpt_coherence", "gpt_relevance", and "gpt_groundedness".

+* [coherence](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-coherence) measures how well the language model can produce output that flows smoothly, reads naturally, and resembles human-like language.
+* [relevance](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-relevance) assesses the ability of answers to capture the key points of the context.
+* [groundedness](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-groundedness) assesses the correspondence between claims in an AI-generated answer and the source context, making sure that these claims are substantiated by the context.

+For more details on those metrics and others, consult the linked documentation.

 ### Using the summary tool